CagiestAce/Custom-anki-card-for-language-studies-OUTDATED/README.md

 > Status: Completed✔️

-Custom Anki card made for language studies like english and others!
+<p>Custom Anki card made for language studies like english and others!</p>

-Just go to "cards for anki" folder, copy the code inside and do in the way described below.
+<p>Just go to "cards for anki" folder, copy the code inside and do in the way described below.</p>

 First of all, you need to go to "tools", "manage note types", "fields", now you must create the properties:
 <ol>